TrackerSB/IEEEAITestChallenge2021/deliverable1/README.md

 ## Plan for Deliverable 2

 In the hope of capturing the intended aim of the competition, we brainstormed possible ideas to implement for Deliverable 2.
 We tried to "think out-of-the-box" while remaining pragmatic.
 Below we summarize two of such ideas.

+### Forcing the Initial Conditions on the Ego Car

+While working on Deliverable 1, we realized that most of the available tests and examples assume that the ego and non-ego vehicles are stationary at the beginning of each test.
+This setup is sensible to test most of the behaviors of the ego-car but cannot be used to test all of them.
+For example, it is hard (or even impossible) to test safety-critical situations like driving too fast in front of a stop sign or driving too closely to the heading car without taking the control away from the self-driving software.
+Therefore, we propose and implement a way to test the ego-car under "non-stationary" initial conditions.

+In essence, our tests connect the required Apollo modules except for "Control" at the beginning of the execution and set a destination point.
+This way, Apollo can start perceiving the environment and planning a trajectory, but the ego-cart cannot move autonomously.
+Next, the tests control the ego-car and drive it until the execution conditions match the expected initial conditions of the test (e.g., the ego-car speed is above the speed limit).
+At this point, the tests release the control and let Apollo drive the ego-car to the destination (while potentially dealing with critical situations).

+To illustrate this idea, we implemented [[15]](https://github.com/TrackerSB/IEEEAITestChallenge2021/blob/master/deliverable1/test_case_01/test_case_01.py#L163).
+A video that illustrates this idea is available [[16]](https://youtu.be/MbU8xZx-Sc8).

 ### Parking Lot Madness